keymanapp/keyman/common/web/gesture-recognizer/docs/web-reintegration.md

 # Web Re-integration Guide

-As this is based on refactored KeymanWeb 15.0 code, there will eventually come a time to integrate this module into KeymanWeb and replace the old version.
+As this is based on refactored Keyman Engine for Web 15.0 code, there will eventually come a time to integrate this module back into it and replace the old version.
 As there has been some refactoring, this document will list notable changes to facilitate reintegration once this module is ready.

 ## From feat/web/gesture-recognizer-main